qubyte/szalinski/README.md

 This service keeps entire buffers in memory.
 Streams would likely allow buffers to be piped to the client to avoid memory consumption per request.

+When two requests for the same image, or same new size of an image, come in at the same time, the image will be processed and cached twice.
+This can be avoided with the use of a lock and redis pubsub.